fenghaitao/spec-kit/memory/Simics_Model_Test_Best_Practices.md

 ### 3. Environment Simulation (Fakes & Interfaces)

-Isolate your device by using **Fake Objects** instead of real dependencies.
+Isolate your device by using **Fake Objects** (also called "mock objects", "signal mocks", or "mock signal interfaces") instead of real dependencies.
 This improves test speed and stability.

 #### Fake Object Pattern